How Much Does a Chick-Fil-A Franchise Cost?

 In today's climate of concern about joint-employer issues, some investors might be cautious about Chick-Fil-A, whose level of control over franchisees has been challenged by several states, alleging that Chick-Fil-A franchisees are actually employees.
 Thus far Chick-Fil-A has prevailed, though should this change in the future, the franchisor would become subject to occupational rules and federal employment discrimination laws that don't apply to independent contractors.
 Chick-Fil-A has repeatedly been sued for employment discrimination, sometimes on religious grounds and sometimes based on gender in cases involving pregnant women.

-Although its expansion efforts have not always worked out Chick-Fil-A continues to enjoy strong growth in the southern U.S. and is now targeting cities in the midwest and northeast.
+Although its expansion efforts have not always worked out Chick-Fil-A continues to enjoy strong growth in the southern U.S. and is now expanding to cities in the midwest and northeast.
 The franchise fee might be only $10,000, but to find out how much the total initial investment will cost you, you'll have to send in an application.